Forcing a unique minimum spanning tree and a unique shortest path

 Similarly, we can define forcing and anti-forcing sets for minimum weight spanning trees.
 They are defined as follows.

 Let us note that the weight of an edge can be negative in the latter two problems, while the former two problems require the weight to be positive.

-It is not hard to see that these four problems belong to \NP, as we can check whether in polynomial time, given an edge set $S$, there is an optimal solution including or avoiding it.
+It is not hard to see that these four problems belong to \NP, as we can check in polynomial time, given an edge set $S$, whether there is a unique optimal solution including or avoiding it.
 This motivates us to investigate whether these problems are \NP-complete or polynomial-time solvable.

 For {\shortincmst} and {\shortexcmst}, we can naturally generalize these problems to the settings in matroids.
 This generalization allows us to handle these two problems in a uniform way.
 In particular, we observe that the problem of finding a minimum forcing set for minimum weight bases in a matroid $M$ is equivalent to that of finding a minimum weight anti-forcing set for maximum weight bases in the dual matroid $M^*$.
 We design a polynomial-time algorithm for computing a minimum anti-forcing set for maximum weight bases in a matroid $M$, assuming that $M$ is given as an independence oracle (see \cref{sec:preliminaries} for details).
 This yields polynomial-time algorithms for {\shortincmst} and {\shortexcmst} (\cref{thm:mst:main}).
 Our polynomial-time algorithm exploits a well-known greedy algorithm for the maximum weight basis problem.